MTL2000/AWS-SAA-C02-Study-Guide/README.md

   - Lambda function execution activity
 - By default, CloudTrail logs management events, but not data events.
 - By default, CloudTrail Events log files are encrypted using Amazon S3 server-side encryption (SSE).
 You can also choose to encrypt your log files with an AWS Key Management Service (AWS KMS) key.
 As these logs are stored in S3, you can define Amazon S3 lifecycle rules to archive or delete log files automatically.
 If you want notifications about log file delivery and validation, you can set up Amazon SNS notifications.

-## Elastic File System (EFS)

-### EFS Simplified:
-EFS provides a simple and fully managed elastic NFS file system for use within AWS.
-EFS automatically and instantly scales your file system storage capacity up or down as you add or remove files without disrupting your application.

-### EFS Key Details:
-- In EFS, storage capacity is elastic (grows and shrinks automatically) and its size changes based on adding or removing files.
-- While EBS mounts one EBS volume to one instance, you can attach one EFS volume across multiple EC2 instances.
-- The EC2 instances communicate to the remote file system using the NFSv4 protocol.
-This makes it required to open up the NFS port for our security group (EC2 firewall rules) to allow inbound traffic on that port.
-- Within an EFS volume, the mount target state will let you know what instances are available for mounting
-- With EFS, you only pay for the storage that you use so you pay as you go.
-No pre-provisioning required.
-- EFS can scale up to the petabytes and can support thousands of concurrent NFS connections.
-- Data is stored across multiple AZs in a region and EFS ensures read after write consistency.
-- It is best for file storage that is accessed by a fleet of servers rather than just one server

-## Amazon FSx for Windows

-### Amazon FSx for Windows Simplified:
-Amazon FSx for Windows File Server provides a fully managed native Microsoft File System.

-### Amazon FSx for Windows Key Details:
-- With FSx for Windows, you can easily move your Windows-based applications that require file storage in AWS.
-- It is built on Windows Server and exists solely for Microsoft-based applications so if you need SMB-based file storage then choose FSx.
-- FSx for Windows also permits connectivity between on-premise servers and AWS so those same on-premise servers can make use of Amazon FSx too.
-- You can use Microsoft Active Directory to authenticate into the file system.
-- Amazon FSx for Windows provides multiple levels of security and compliance to help ensure your data is protected.
-Amazon FSx automatically encrypts your data at-rest and in-transit.
-- You can access Amazon FSx for Windows from a variety of compute resources, not just EC2.
-- You can deploy your Amazon FSx for Windows in a single AZ or in a Multi-AZ configuration.
-- You can use SSD or HDD for the storage device depending on your requirements.
-- FSx for Windows support daily automated backups and admins in taking backups when needed as well.
-- FSx for Windows removes duplicated content and compresses common content
-- By default, all data is encrypted at rest.

-## Amazon FSx for Lustre

-### Amazon FSx for Lustre Simplified:
-Amazon FSx for Lustre makes it easy and cost effective to launch and run the open source Lustre file system for high-performance computing applications.
-With FSx for Lustre, you can launch and run a file system that can process massive data sets at up to hundreds of gigabytes per second of throughput, millions of IOPS, and sub-millisecond latencies.

-### Amazon FSx for Lustre Key Details:
-- FSx for Lustre is compatible with the most popular Linux-based AMIs, including Amazon Linux, Amazon Linux 2, Red Hat Enterprise Linux (RHEL), CentOS, SUSE Linux and Ubuntu.
-- Since the Lustre file system is designed for high-performance computing workloads that typically run on compute clusters, choose EFS for normal Linux file system if your requirements don't match this use case.
-- FSx Lustre has the ability to store and retrieve data directly on S3 on its own.

 ## Relational Database Service (RDS)